List of Farm to Market Roads in Texas (400–499): FM 488

-Farm to Market Road 488 (FM 488) is 18.2 mi in length and travels entirely in Freestone County.
+Farm to Market Road 488 (FM 488) is 18.2 mi in length and is located in Freestone County.
 The road begins at US 84 (East Commerce Street) east of downtown Fairfield (but still within the city limits) and travels east and northeast along Main Street.
 Northeast of the city limits, FM 488 curves more to the north at an intersection where FM 2570 heads off to the north-northeast.
 The road passes a railroad balloon loop which provides an unloading point for coal to the Big Brown Coal Plant and FM 833.
 It also passes the Freestone Energy Center (a natural gas-powered generating station) and FM 1124.
 After the road's intersection with FM 417's eastern terminus, the road descends in elevation to travel along the bottom of the dam restraining the Richland-Chambers Reservoir.
 After a bridge that spans the Richland Creek (immediately downstream of the dam), FM 488 ends at an intersection with US 287.
 The route of the highway at the time of its designation on July 9, 1945, consisted of a spur road from Fairfield north for about 14.0 mi.
 It was extended north to US 287 on February 27, 1948.

 FM 489

 Farm to Market Road 489 (FM 489) is a 33 mi route in Limestone and Freestone counties.
 Starting at SH 164 near Personville, the road travels northeast through Limestone County for about 1/2 mi before heading east through Freestone County for the rest of its route.
 In the settlement of Freestone, FM 489 shares a 0.4 mi concurrency with FM 80.
 Heading through Dew, the road passes over I-45 without an interchange but intersects SH 179 and SH 75 (the former providing access to the Interstate).
 Heading past Lanely where it intersects FM 1848, FM 489 begins to curve to the north and intersects US 84 in the settlement of Red Lake.
 The highway continues northwest of the U.S. Highway for just under 2 mi but curves to the northeast past that point.
 It ends at the intersection of County Roads 240, 241, and 271.

 When the road was created on July 9, 1945, it traveled a distance of 4.5 mi from Dew toward the vicinity of Oakwood in Leon County.
 On May 31, 1955, FM 1368 and FM 1915 were combined into portions of FM 489 such that it now ran from SH 164 to Lanely.
-On December 10, 1956, FM 489 took over the routing of FM 1980 to bring the eastern terminus of the route to US 84.
+On December 10, 1956, FM 489 took over the routing of FM 1980 to bring the eastern terminus of the route to US 84 (the connecting section was designated on November 21).
 The last extension north of US 84 occurred on September 27, 1960, with FM 489 being routed over previously unnumbered roads.